LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

           compile time or run time.

-We start by setting the parameters for the halo exchange by using default values or values provided via command line input.
-These parameters determine the size of the grid, the width of the halo, the number of grid variables and the number of cycles.
+We start by setting the parameters for the halo exchange by using default values or values provided via command line input to the example code.
+These parameters determine the size of the grid, the width of the halo, the number of grid variables to pack/unpack, and the number of cycles; (iterations to run).

 .. literalinclude:: ../../../../examples/tut_halo-exchange.cpp
    :start-after: _halo_exchange_input_params_start
    :end-before: _halo_exchange_input_params_end
    :language: C++

-Next, we allocate the variables array (the memory manager in the example uses CUDA Unified Memory if CUDA is enabled).
+Next, we allocate the variable data arrays (the memory manager in the example uses CUDA Unified Memory if CUDA is enabled).
 These grid variables are reset each cycle to allow checking the results of the packing and unpacking.